Death of Abisay Cruz: Death

 On 30 March 2025, police responded to the apartment where Cruz was living after family reported he was experiencing a mental health crisis.
 The family then describe the officers becoming violent with Cruz, as they restrained him by the neck and knelt on his back.
 Witnesses reported officers kicked Cruz in the stomach during the arrest, and he sustained a chin injury from broken glass on the floor.

 Video evidence shows handcuffed Cruz being repeatedly forced to the ground with an officer kneeling on his back.
 In one recording, Cruz is heard saying "Je vais mourir" ("I'm going to die").
 Isidro reported her son became unresponsive but conscious before losing consciousness completely.

 According to family members, paramedics were barred from entering the apartment building while officers dragged the unconscious Cruz downstairs.
 Video shows paramedics performing CPR outside before transporting Cruz to hospital, where he was declared dead.
-Videos circulating on social media, showing the CPR, suggest Cruz may have died outside the aparment building.
+Videos circulating on social media, showing the CPR, suggest Cruz may have died outside the apartment building.

 The Bureau des enquêtes indépendantes (BEI), the body responsible for investigating possible police misconduct in Quebec, launched an investigation on the day of Cruz's death.
 The BEI report, which was not released to the public, was passed to the Directeur des poursuites criminelles et pénales (DPCP) on the 15th of August.
 The DCPC will decide on whether any charges will be made against the police officers involved in Cruz's death.
 As of late September 2025, the DPCP had made no charges or statements on the report's contents.